iohkedu/plinth-dev-env/instructions/using-docker.md

 | :warning: | It is recomended to install and run Docker Desktop on your native OS.
 If you want to run Docker Desktop inside a Virtual Machine read through [these notes](https://docs.docker.com/desktop/vm-vdi/). |
 |-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-The following instructions explain how to setup VSCode with Dcoker:
+The following instructions explain how to setup VSCode with Docker:
 * Download and install VSCode from [here](https://code.visualstudio.com/).
 * You need to start the Docker Desktop application which will start the Docker daemon.
 * Open VSCode, click on the Manage icon in the bottom left corner and choose the Extensions option.